As an Amazon Associate we earn from qualifying purchases.

 What Pairs with Sous Vide Tri Tip?

 One of my favorite uses of tri tip is thinly sliced in sandwiches.
-We happened to have some sweet Hawaiian rolls on the day we made this dish.
+I happened to have some sweet Hawaiian rolls on the day I made this dish.
 Toasting those up with some tri tip and barbeque sauce was an amazing combination.
 The other pairing for me is chimichurri made from parsley, garlic, olive oil, and vinegar.

 - Sous Vide + Cooking Vessel